-Starting in 2021, the Corporation may provide a discretionary match restitution to U.S. Participants' accounts less the actual 401(k) Plan matching contributions credited when accounting for any limitations or deferrals under the 401(k) Plan that causes a reduction in the Participant's 401(k) Plan eligible compensation.
-Mr. Saperstein received \$4,225 restoration matching contribution in 2021 and Mr. Orr did not receive any restoration matching contributions in 2021.
+Since 2021, the Corporation may provide a discretionary match restitution to U.S. Participants' accounts less the actual 401(k) Plan matching contributions credited when accounting for any limitations or deferrals under the 401(k) Plan that causes a reduction in the Participant's 401(k) Plan eligible compensation.
+Mr. Saperstein received \$4,225 restoration matching contribution in 2022.